davin2020/food_shopping_lists/README.md

-# Task Battleships
+# Food Shopping Lists
-Going to try & make a site using JavaScript where you can add tasks to a battlship grid, and select an unknown/random task to do next.
+Going to try & make a site using JavaScript where you can add items to a food shopping list template, then copy the template for each weeks shopping

 (Coming Soon)
 # food_shopping_lists